griffingreat1/MultiplayerLib/MultiplayerLib/readme.md

 - Use a sufficiently random string for the `encryption_key` and a unique integer for the salt to ensure proper encryption.

 ---
+## License

+MultiplayerLib is licensed under the MIT License.
+See the [LICENSE](../LICENSE) file for details.

 ## Contributing